 Officer Tucker has been with the Monroe Police Department since 2013 and has enjoyed his time so far with K9 Sam.

-K-9 Tango is a German Shepherd handled by Officer Southard.
-Tango has already participated in several criminal cases with successful captures.
-Tango and Officer Southard participated in a ten week training course, earning their Patrol Canine Team Certification from the Washington State Criminal Justice Training Commission.
+K-9 Tango is a German Shepherd handled by Officer Michel.
+Tango has participated in several criminal cases with successful captures.
+Tango and Officer Michel participated in a ten week training course, earning their Patrol Canine Team Certification from the Washington State Criminal Justice Training Commission.
 They are a valuable tool for the department and City of Monroe in combating crime and enhancing community safety.

-Officer Southard has been with the Monroe Police Department since 1997 and is a field training officer for the department.
+Officer Michel has been with the Monroe Police Department since 2007 and is a member of the North Sound Metro SWAT team.